 We see male leadership in the Bible from Genesis to Revelation.
 The pattern began at creation and is maintained with patriarchs, priests, kings, apostles, and elders.
-If you’re wondering, “What does the bible say about leadership?” read this chapter from Your Marriage God’s Way for answers.
+If you’re wondering, “What does the bible say about leadership?” read or listen to this chapter from Your Marriage God’s Way for answers.

 - FEMALE LEADERS IN THE BIBLE DON’T CONFLICT WITH GOD’S PATTERN OF MALE LEADERSHIP

 - FIVE REASONS DEBORAH SUPPORTS MALE LEADERSHIP IN THE BIBLE